 If you don’t have black salt, a pinch of Chaat Masala will suffice, since this blend for street food already contains a small amount of black salt.

-What other spices do I need to make Gobi Bhurji (Indian Scrambled Cauliflower)
+What other spices do I need to make Gobi Bhurji (Cauliflower Curry)

 There are no hard and fast rules.
 Bhurji is a popular dish across India and is typically eaten as a casual meal in roadside dhabas or cafés.
 Some people like to add Pav Bhaji masala to their bhurji, while the Parsi egg equivalent, Akuri uses notably fewer spices.
 I’ve gone down the middle and created a blend of spices I think pair perfectly with buttery toast.